godotengine/godot-website/collections/_article/godot-showcase-cheeseness-hive-time.md

 ### Which parts of the game development process did you enjoy the most while working on your project?

-For me, the most enjoyable part of both making and playing Hive Time is sitting back and watching my little bees bumble arund and go about their business.
+For me, the most enjoyable part of both making and playing Hive Time is sitting back and watching my little bees bumble around and go about their business.

 I also loved going out to local honey farms to record bees, and it was wonderful to see/hear Peter's work on the soundtrack breathe extra life into the game.

 ### Which parts of the game development process did you find the most difficult to apply in your project?

-Broadly speaking though, the game came together with very few signficant design or production hurdles.
+Broadly speaking though, the game came together with very few significant design or production hurdles.
 I worked hard to lean on my existing development and project management experience and keep the game's development timeframes tight and overheads small.

 ### How has Godot helped you advance on your project?
 Which aspects of Godot do you consider to be its strength?